vargaloid/zabbix_template_disk.presence/README.md

 This template needs "bc", "megacli", "smartmontools"

-1. Disk Presence.xml --- template for zabbix server
+1. Zabbix Template Disk Presence.xml --- template for zabbix server
 2. userparameter.disk.presence.conf --- keys for template
 3. z.disk.presence.sh --- script, which make 2 files.
 One for discovery disks.
 Second for automatic disk search and take items.
 Without RAID or with Megaraid (LSI).